sgeier/pdf-invoice-renamer/README.md

    ```bash
    setup-env.bat
    ```
-   This will guide you through creating the .env file interactively.
+   This will guide you through creating the .env file interactively, including entering your API key.

 ## 🎯 Usage